-Post Office Child Plan (Bal Jeevan Bima) is the stand-alone child plan by Postal Life Insurance which comes with perks of guaranteed returns and minimal risk involvement.
-This insurance plan for children is a hit especially among the economically humble sections of the society where risk appetite is not much while guarantee and safety is the prime concern.
+Post Office Child Plan (Bal Jeevan Bima) is a type of life insurance under Postal Life Insurance (PLI).
+The plans by India Post provide guaranteed returns and carry minimal risk.
+This insurance plan for children is a hit, especially among the economically humble sections of the society where risk appetite is not much, while guarantee and safety is the prime concern.

-It’s the easiest and most convenient way of building a decent corpus for your child without having to worry about risks involved in the finance market.
+It is the easiest and most convenient way of building a decent corpus for your child without having to worry about risks involved in the finance market.
 Let us understand how the plan works.

 Proposer: 18 – 45 years